-King County Wastewater Treatment Division (WTD) is designing a new maintenance and staging facility to maintain Loop vehicles.
+King County Wastewater Treatment Division (WTD) has designed a new maintenance and staging facility to maintain Loop vehicles.
 The new facility provides the opportunity to improve working conditions for drivers, and helps the County meet new federal regulations.
 The facility will be located in North Bend (exit 34 off I-90) on County-owned land.

 The current facility is located in south Seattle, on land leased from the King County Airport.
 The lease on this land is now ending without the option to renew, requiring the County to relocate the current facility to the previously purchased site in North Bend.

 The new facility will help meet federal regulations on driving time to keep drivers and the public safe by reducing driving time to no more than 11 hours per day.

 King County has worked with the City of North Bend to obtain all necessary permits for the project.

 The new facility will be a pre-engineered metal building, screened by trees and a perimeter fence.
 Most likely, you will see very little of the new building if you are walking, biking, or driving by.
 The below image shows what someone might see if they looked directly into the site from SE 144th Street.

 - The facility will include a maintenance shop, parking for staff, and Loop vehicles.

 - The site will retain a city-required buffer of existing trees surrounding the facility.